 Watering Guide: How and When to Water Newly Planted Pleached Trees

 Watering is key to growing plants well, so here we look at how to get it just right.
 During the first two years after planting, new trees need thorough watering in dry spells to ensure the water reaches the full depth of the root system.
-The quantity required will vary with soil type, but typically four to six watering cans each week in dry weather are needed.
+The quantity required will vary with soil type, but typically four to six watering cans per tree each week in dry weather are needed.
 Well-established pleached trees generally don’t need to be watered, except in prolonged dry spells.
 However, trees in containers will continue to need extra watering.

 How to Water Pleached Trees